0xbadc0ffe/S-ALSTM-Stock-Prices-Forecasting/README.md

 ## Features
+It is reasonable to set the SALSTM into deterministc mode once it is deployed, but nonetheless we can still exploit its distribution parameters.
 The $\sigma$ value can be seen as measure of the model uncertainty and can be used at inference time estimate local volatility.
 Therefore we can exploit this to define a buy-policy that depends also on how much the model feels the prediction risky.
 The following figure shows the $\sigma$ values (blue) vs the $\Delta$-close prices (orange) of the stock.

 <p align="center">
   <img src="imgs/volatility.png"  width="500" title="Incremental Stock Trend vs Sigma" />